thebenius/cpp_aad/README.md

 ## Feedback

 Please feel free to give any feedback or opinion about the implementation.
+Keep in mind that we intend to keep the behaviour as close as possible to the STL.

 Feel free to browser the code and ask questions at any point.